Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 Structural boundaries mark the failure of global canonical propagation.
 However, failure at a boundary does not imply total loss of structure.
 Instead, a central phenomenon of Algebraic Phase Theory is that \emph{rigid substructures persist locally beyond global failure}.
 These persistent regions form intrinsic, maximal objects that we call \emph{rigidity islands}.

-Rigidity islands should be thought of as internal \emph{safe zones} of algebraic control: although the ambient phase fails to propagate structure functorially, these subphases retain full defect control, filtration stability, and canonical behavior.
+Rigidity islands should be viewed as regions of retained algebraic control: although the ambient phase fails to propagate structure functorially, these subphases retain full defect control, filtration stability, and canonical behavior.
 They will play a fundamental role in deformation theory and reconstruction beyond boundaries.

 \begin{definition} Let $\mathcal P$ be an algebraic phase.
 A \emph{rigid subphase} of $\mathcal P$ is a subphase $\mathcal I \subseteq \mathcal P$ such that $\mathcal I$ satisfies all axioms of Algebraic Phase Theory at every filtration depth, and the inclusion $\mathcal I \hookrightarrow \mathcal P$ preserves defect data, the canonical filtration, and interaction relations. \end{definition}